Murder of Angela Samota

-The murder of Angela Samota occurred on October 13, 1984, when she was attacked while in her apartment, raped and killed.
-The case remained unsolved until DNA evidence surfaced in the 2000s, following which charges were brought against a convicted rapist, Donald Andrew Bess Jr, who was subsequently tried and received the death penalty.
-He died of natural causes while awaiting execution in October 2022.
+The murder of Angela Samota occurred on October 13, 1984, when she was attacked in her apartment, raped, and killed.
+The case remained unsolved until DNA evidence surfaced in the 2000s, following which, charges for rape and murder were brought against a convicted, already imprisoned rapist, Donald Andrew Bess Jr.

 Background

-Angela "Angie" Marie Samota was born on September 19, 1964, in Alameda, California.
+Angela "Angie" Marie Samota was born on September 19, 1964, in Alameda, California, the youngest of five siblings, to father Frank Samota, who died almost a year after her birth, and mother Betty Ruth Samota, née Train.
 She enrolled at the Southern Methodist University in Dallas, Texas and was a part of the Zeta Tau Alpha sorority.
-She was studying computer science and electrical engineering.
+She was studying computer science and electrical engineering and staying at a condo apartment her parents had bought for her, in which she soon had a close friend, Sheila Wysocki, move in as a guest.
+They had been room mates at the SMU as freshmen.